Gluten is a protein found in wheat, barley and rye.

 No, gluten isn’t unhealthy or dangerous for anyone except those with celiac disease, an autoimmune condition triggered by gluten, or those with non-celiac gluten sensitivity (NCGS).

-People who have been diagnosed with celiac disease must avoid gluten, because it damages their small intestine when they eat even a crumb.
+People diagnosed with celiac disease must avoid gluten because it triggers the immune system to damage their small intestine.
 Those with non-celiac gluten sensitivity (NCGS) should also avoid gluten to alleviate symptoms.
 Those with IBS or on a low FODMAP diet may also experience relief from symptoms when they give up gluten.

 Opt-in to stay up-to-date on the latest news.